ark22oct/Data-Engineering/README.md

 ## Arbritrary Queries
 <img width="930" alt="Screen Shot 2024-05-02 at 4 12 11 PM" src="https://github.com/ark22oct/Data-Engineering/assets/77360623/015c5bbb-df62-419f-a0aa-d70b7139b68a">
 <img width="930" alt="Screen Shot 2024-05-02 at 4 13 03 PM" src="https://github.com/ark22oct/Data-Engineering/assets/77360623/a5bc225f-70f0-475f-b6de-4250873af46e">

+# Key Objectives
+1. Use engineering knowledge to solve real world open-ended engineering problems.
+Use the specialized engineering knowledge to design specific components, systems, or processes.

+2. Use engineering knowledge to solve real world open-ended engineering problems.
+Use the specialized engineering knowledge to design specific components, systems, or processes.

+3. Anticipate the needs of the project, customize design processes, analyzes progress, and revises plans as necessary.
+Generate solutions for complex engineering design problems.

+4. Design and develop software tools that adhere to specific project specifications relating to data modeling and data model designs.

+5. Design and implement a data-focused software project.
+Demonstrate the project to the Teaching Assistant through oral communication and get feedback and evaluate and improve the project modeling and implementation based on the technical feedback.

+6. Anticipate legal requirements related to the software project and managing and storing data.
+Customize modeling and implementation based on these requirements.

+7. Systematically account for professional codes of ethics in data modeling and software design and implementation.